chamolivishesh/HyperSpectral-Denoising/README.md

 3. Then, we threshold the noise in the wave

 4. Then from the nth scale wave, we reobtain the wave to get a denoised one.

+# Addon
+My code has more stuff like Discrete Fourier Transformation calculation of the wave and charts for the same